 - SharePoint is not a good fit for storage of user profiles or redirected folders in virtual desktops deployments.

 With so many cloud file storage options available, understanding the nuanced differences between them will help you make the right selection for each customer use-case.
 It is also important to come up with a standard playbook that you’ll leverage for most customer migrations.
 A field-tested, successful approach to file migration that we commonly see is using OneDrive for personal files, SharePoint for company files, and a file server on an Azure VM for virtual desktop user profiles.

-If you'd like to talk through your file migration strategies and see how Nerdio can help, you're always welcome to get in touch with us.
+If you'd like to talk through your file migration strategies and tools to see how Nerdio can help, you're always welcome to get in touch with us.

 If you're migrating any pre-existing IT infrastructure for a client, chances are that infrastructure includes their emails, contacts, and calendars.
 The next page is all about that - migrating email to Azure.